 A parable: two students each received scholarships to Harvard University.
 Full rides, every possible expense paid.
 Both were bright kids, and both felt intimidated by the reputation of such a great college.
 They each thought, “I don’t deserve to be here.”
 One student studied day and night.
 She gave it all she had.
 The other student began to enjoy the thrill of college life: parties, the big city nearby, and the freedom of being on his own for the first time in his life.
-By mid term, the first student was still working hard, earning C’s and B’s in her classes.
+By mid term, the first student focused on the hard work of studying, earning C’s and B’s in her classes.
 The other was failing every class and placed on academic probation.
 By Christmas, the first student had earned a 3.0 GPA, but the second had flunked out of Harvard.
 Which of these two students laid hold of the opportunity given to them?

-Of course, the answer is the first student, humble and hard working.
+Of course, the answer is the first student, humble and and willing to do the hard work.
 The second student was the object of gossip: “How could he throw away an opportunity like that?” people asked.

 Imagine for a moment that the grace of God is like a full ride to Harvard: beyond expectation, every expense paid, a life-changing opportunity.
 Anyone watching these two students would conclude that the student who flunked out had thrown away a once in a lifetime opportunity.
 The scholarship to Harvard was a gift of grace, but the truth was that the work was just beginning.
 God’s grace is something like this parable.
 He does for us what we could not possibly do for ourselves.
 What is beyond our reach is joyfully paid in full by Jesus Christ, but the work is just beginning.
 Why would we squander the possibilities of new birth in Christ?